 Outline of the 4C theory is concretely as follows.
-1) Somatic cells of higher eukaryotes are pluri-potent, elastic and flexible for gain of new cell function to cope with and/or overcome environment change, when they firstly encounter with it, and these pluri-potency, elasticity and flexibility should be originated from those of chromatin structure.
-2) New cell function to adapt for and/or eliminate environment change is gained through irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region(s) of particular gene(s).
-3) Plasticity of chromatin structure (from tight to loose forms or vice versa) is continuously/irreversibly created based on chromatin conformation change with epigenetic modifications via a lot of generations (cell divisions).
-4) Diversity of chromatin structure plasticity in individuals of the same cell-type should be triggered by spontaneous unbalanced response to environment change and accomplished by its successive convergence via lots of generations.
-5) Irreversible creation of chromatin structure plasticity probably depends on antecedents of somatic cells and successive response to environment change, and occurs in descendent cells but not in the cell, which initially meets with it.
-6) Irreversible creation of chromatin structure plasticity should occur inevitably but not incidentally and/or neutrally.
-7) Environment change should be recognized by putative environment change recognition receptor/site (ECRR/ECRS) and chromatin structure plasticity should be irreversibly created by putative chromatin conformation change complex (4C) machinery.
-8) Chromatin structure of proximal 5'-upstream region(s) of particular gene(s), as dynamic and changeable three-dimensional conformation, should receive signal on environment change.
-9) Chromatin structure (loose or tight form) of proximal 5'-upstream region of particular gene directs switch (on or off) for its latent transcription ability.
-10) Proximal 5'-upstream chromatin region of a certain gene is regarded as "notch of chromatin" from a structural side-view and "director for transcription" from a functional side-view.
-11) The number of codes in the 4C theory, which should determine complicated/varied cell functions and cell-types of higher eukaryotes, may be estimated based on combination of the number of candidate genes and that (probably two) of codes for each of these genes.
+1) Somatic cells of higher eukaryotes are pluri-potent, elastic and flexible for gaining un-programmed and new cell functions to cope with and/or overcome an abnormal environment change, when they firstly encounter with it.
+2) These pluri-potency, elasticity and flexibility are originating from those of the chromatin structure.
+3) Un-programmed and new cell functions to adapt to and/or eliminate an abnormal environment change are gained by means of irreversible creation of the chromatin structure plasticity surrounding proximal 5'-upstream region(s) of specific transcription factor gene(s).
+4) Plasticity of the chromatin structure (from the tight to loose forms or vice versa) is continuously and irreversibly created based on the chromatin conformation change with epigenetic modifications through various generations (cell divisions).
+5) Diversity of the chromatin structure plasticity in individual cells of the same type is triggered by spontaneous unbalanced response to the environment change and accomplished by its successive convergence through various generations.
+6) Irreversible creation of the chromatin structure plasticity probably depends on antecedents of somatic cells and successive response to the environment change, and occurs in descendent cells but not in the cell that initially meets with it.
+7) Irreversible creation of the chromatin structure plasticity occurs inevitably but not incidentally and/or neutrally.
+8) The environment change is recognized by putative environment change recognition receptor/site (ECRR/ECRS) and the chromatin structure plasticity is irreversibly created by putative chromatin conformation change complex (4C) machinery.
+9) The chromatin structure of proximal 5'-upstream region(s) of the specific gene(s), as dynamic and changeable three-dimensional conformation, receives the signal on the environment change.
+10) The chromatin structure (the loose or tight form) of the proximal 5'-upstream region of a specific gene directs switch (on or off) for its latent transcription ability.
+11) The proximal 5'-upstream chromatin region of a certain gene is regarded as a "notch of chromatin" from a structural point of view and a "director for gene expression" from a functional point of view.
+12) The number of codes in the 4C theory, which determines varied cell functions and cell-types of higher eukaryotes, is estimated based on combination of the number of candidate genes and the number (probably two) of codes for each of these genes.